Evidence for Three Subpopulations of Merging Binary Black Holes at Different Primary Masses

 It is also possible that multiple formation channels contribute to the subpopulation below $m_1 \leq m^t_{\mathcal{AB}}$, especially around the $10 M_{\odot}$ peak which is the global maxima of the mass \ac{BBH} mass spectrum~\cite{Tiwari:2020otp, Edelman:2021zkw, GWTC4:astrodist}.
 There is tentative observational evidence that this is the case with some analyses finding substructure among the subpopulation that makes up the peak~\cite{Godfrey:2023oxb, Galaudage:2024meo, GWTC4:astrodist}.
 Our exploratory studies, when allowing for a transition around the $10 M_{\odot}$ peak find broad posteriors for transition masses, perhaps indicating some substructure that is not well fit by our phenomenological models.
 Nevertheless, we find no clear evidence for multiple subpopulations there.
 We touch on this point again at the end of this \textit{Letter}.

 \PopTwoLabel: This subpopulation is characterized by a stronger preference for equal mass pairing.
 The preference for a bump at $\sim 35 M_{\odot}$ in $p(m_1)$---first noted in Ref.~\cite{o3a_pop}---disappears with the more complicated pairing distribution of \textsc{multipop}; see Figs.~\ref{fig:main_overiew} \& \ref{fig:p_m1_m2}.
-We find that the absence of an $m_1$ bump is a consequence of \PopTwoLabel~having a distinct mass ratio distribution; when forced to share a common mass ratio distribution with either \PopOneLabel~or \PopTwoLabel, the peak reappears.
+We find that the absence of an $m_1$ bump is a consequence of \PopTwoLabel~having a distinct mass ratio distribution; when forced to share a common mass ratio distribution with either \PopOneLabel~or {\PopThreeLabel}, the peak reappears.
 However, we find hints of a bump in $p(m_2)$ at $\sim 30 M_{\odot}$; see Fig.~\ref{fig:p_m1_m2}.
 A similar result, albeit using the GWTC-3 catalog, was reported by Ref.~\cite{Farah:2023swu} with a model that independently models and pairs $p(m_1)$ and $p(m_2)$.
-Thus, we propose that the previously identified $m_1$ bump might be due to model misspecification \cite{wmf}.
+Thus, we propose that the previously identified $m_1$ bump might be due to model misspecification \cite{wmf}. {Future data and analysis with different models will help to shed more light on the possibility of misspecification and the true nature of this feature.}

 Recently, Ref.~\cite{Roy:2025ktr} conducted an investigation of \acp{BBH} at the $35 M_\odot$ bump.
 In effect; they studied binaries equivalent to our \PopTwoLabel.
 Comparing \ac{GW} inferences to a suite of different population-synthesis results, they conclude that none of the formation channels considered are consistent with the observed features of \PopTwoLabel.
 While we mostly agree with their assessment, we highlight two potentially promising formation scenarios.
 The first is \ac{CHE}~\cite{deMink:2009,deMink20092, deMink:2016vkw, Mandel:2015qlu, Marchant:2016wow}.
 Unlike Ref.~\cite{Roy:2025ktr}, we find a gentler and flatter $p(m_1)$, but still with a preference for equal-mass pairing, consistent with \ac{CHE}~\cite{Hastings:2020}.
 Perhaps a more difficult thing to reconcile with this formation scenario is that we do not find any difference in spin magnitude or tilt distributions between \PopTwoLabel~and \PopOneLabel.
 While \ac{CHE} typically involves stellar progenitors that are rotating at a significant fraction of their critical speed, the spins of the subsequent black holes are much more uncertain, with predictions ranging from $\chi \approx 0.4-1$~\cite{Marchant:2016wow, Riley:2020btf, Marchant:2023ncp}. \PopTwoLabel~might be consistent with \ac{CHE} formation if the black holes are spun up to $\chi\approx 0.4$; see Fig.~\ref{fig:p_chi}.